markandgo/AT-Collider/readme.md

 Set the map and tile layer to be used.

 **object.isResolvable**`(self,side,gx,gy,tile)`
-Collision callback for when the rectangle's **edges** overlap with a slope or tile.
+Collision callback for when the rectangle's **sides** overlap with a slope or tile.
 Returns true if the collision should be resolved.
 The `side` parameter is the side of the rectangle that detected the tile. `gx` and `gy` are the grid coordinates of the tile.
 The `side` parameter affects the direction the rectangle is moved to resolve the collision.
 For example, if `side` is `right`, the rectangle will be moved left.

 Valid `side`:
 * `left`
 * `right`
 * `top`
 * `bottom`

+**NOTE**
+It's possible for multiple sides to overlap the same tile.
+One can fall into the trap of resolving a tile collision more than once or with the wrong side!
+It's possible to avoid this by setting tiles to be floor, ceiling, or wall tiles and resolve collisions with specific sides.
+Another method is to resolve collision with specific sides depending on the direction of your movement.

 **object.moveTo**`(self,x,y)`
 Move the object to `x`,`y` and resolve all collisions.
 No continuous collision detection is used.